702 – Firearms Control, Qualifications, and Training

-All provisions of this policy apply to reserve deputies except that all applicable records shall be maintained by the Reserve Command.
+All provisions of this policy apply to reserve deputies except that all applicable records shall be maintained by the Firearms Training Unit.
 [CALEA Standard 16.1.6]

 Texas Government Code Sections 411.199, “Honorably Retired Peace Officers,” 411.1991, “Peace Officers,” and 411.1992, “Former Reserve Law Enforcement Officers,” allow current, reserve, and retired peace officers to apply for a license to carry a handgun.

 1. Current sworn personnel shall go to the Texas Department of Public Safety website: